 The ROI is still to be determined in the U.S. given it has not launched in this market yet, but there are a few published examples of brands, including Subway, Totalplay and Comex, who are using RBM internationally and seeing promising initial results.

-Vibes will be actively working to analyze and measure the impact with our customers who’ve already raised their hand to test RBM with us as soon as it’s available in the U.S.
+Vibes will be actively working to analyze and measure the impact with our customers who’ve already raised their hand to test RBM with us as soon as launches with the U.S. wireless carriers in 2025.

 How many people today are using RCS/RBM?